carltheperson/geo-memorizer/README.md

 # How to play

+You can play the game [here](https://geo-memorizer.web.app/).
+It works best in Chrome.

 You pan around by clicking and dragging.
 You zoom by scrolling.

 There are two modes in the game. _Memory mode_ and _recall mode_.
 In memory mode, you are supposed to remember all three facts (name, flag, and location) presented about the country.
 Later in recall mode, you will be asked to recall **one** of the facts.
 If you recall correctly, you get a point.
 If you don't, you lose all your points.